wxcctechsummit/wxcclabguides/labs/APIs.md

 > `Authorization:` `Bearer your-bearer-token-from-dev-portal`

 ## 3. Use the following Body for a POST Captures query.
-Ensure you have includeSegments set to true.
+Ensure you have includeSegments set to true

 POST https://webexapis.com/v1/contactCenter/captures/query